 Analysts can use the parallel coordinates visualization in the Navigate view to focus the investigation on combinations of meta keys and meta entities, and values that may indicate events are abnormal and worth investigation.
 The parallel coordinates chart is a way of visualizing the current drill point in Investigate to examine more than two meta keys simultaneously.
 Visualizing multiple meta keys simultaneously can help in identifying security issues associated with multivariate patterns and comparisons, such as when individual meta keys and values may not be of concern, but combining them together may bring an abnormal pattern or relationship to light.
-Meta groups (see Manage Meta Groups) can be used effectively to define a collection of meta keys that you want to visualize as parallel coordinates.
+Meta groups (see Use Meta Groups to Focus on Relevant Meta Keys) can be used effectively to define a collection of meta keys that you want to visualize as parallel coordinates.

 Best Practices for Effective Parallel Coordinates Charts